-- 9. The PCC shall take advice from the Legal Assessor before determining whether there are exceptional circumstances pertaining in the case. - 10.
-If the PCC determines that there are exceptional circumstances, it will then proceed to consider whether the effect of the exceptional circumstances in the case is such that consideration of the case at a hearing before the PCC cannot properly take place. - 11.
+- 19. The PCC shall take advice from the Legal Assessor before determining whether there are exceptional circumstances in the case. - 20.
+If the PCC determines that there are exceptional circumstances, it will then proceed to consider whether the effect of the exceptional circumstances in the case is such that consideration of the case at a hearing before the PCC cannot properly take place. - 21.
 In reaching a decision, the PCC should give consideration as to whether, notwithstanding the exceptional circumstances and other features in the case, the case should continue.
-This encompasses the following two questions: - a. whether there is a real prospect of the alleged facts being proved before a PCC; - b.
-If so, whether there is a real prospect that those facts would amount to the statutory ground as set out in paragraph 6(a) above. - 12.
-The PCC should have regard to the public interest and other relevant GOsC Practice Notes, including the Hearings and Sanctions Guidance and Practice Note: 2015/1 The duty to act in the public interest, which are available on the GOsC website. - 13.
-Where the PCC concludes there are no exceptional circumstances in the case or where the exceptional circumstances do not prevent consideration of the case from properly taking place at a hearing, it shall produce a written decision to that effect and the case will proceed to a final hearing. - 14.
-Where the PCC concludes that consideration cannot properly take place due to exceptional circumstances it shall direct that the case should be concluded and produce a written decision to that effect.
+This encompasses the following two questions: - a. whether there is a real prospect of the alleged facts being proved before a PCC; and - b. if so, whether there is a real prospect that those facts would amount to the statutory ground as set out in paragraph 7(a) above. - 22.
+The PCC should take into account the public interest and other relevant GOsC Practice Notes, including the Hearings and Sanctions Guidance, and Practice Note: 2015/1 The duty to act in the public interest, both of which are available on the GOsC website at the links provided. - 23.
+Where the PCC concludes that there are no exceptional circumstances in the case, or the exceptional circumstances do not prevent consideration of the case from properly taking place at a hearing, the PCC shall produce a written decision to that effect and the case will proceed to a final hearing. - 24.
+Where the PCC concludes that consideration cannot properly take place due to exceptional circumstances, it shall direct that the case should be concluded and produce a written decision to that effect. - 25.
+Both the registrant and the complainant (and other witnesses in the case) will be informed of the decision of the PCC within seven days of the hearing.